tashibhutan/tashibhutan/README.md

 Hi there👋
 ==============================

-My name is Tashi Dhendup, and I'm pursuing my PhD at the School of the Environment, University of Queensland, in Australia.
+My name is Tashi Dhendup, and I'm pursuing a PhD at the School of the Environment, University of Queensland, in Australia.
 At UQ, I am part of the Ecological Cascades Lab.

 I come from Bhutan, where I spent over a decade working with the Department of Forests and Park Services.
 I've developed a strong commitment to the research and conservation of threatened species.
 I have extensive experience using tools like camera traps and conservation genetics.